NickBwalley/ChatGPT-Clone-With-New-ChatGPT3.5-API/README.md

-# Hey Champs :smiley:
+# Hello Champs :wave:
-## Join me in building an awesome ChatApp-With-New-ChatGPT3.5-API
+## Join me in building the New ChatGPT Clone with GPT3.5EngineAPI. :vulcan_salute:
 ## Stay tuned 	:wink: